Jabra Engage 65 Stereo / Mono: Serious Business Headsets

 The Jabra Engage 65 passed our audio testing with flying colors.
 The overall mic and speaker quality have been superb.

-The Engage 65 is equipped with even more audio-related features that additionally boost the communication experience.
+The Engage 65 has even more audio-related features that boost the communication experience.

 Two such features are the patented PeakStop™ and IntelliTone™ 2.0.
 Both are intended to remove potentially harmful sounds.